-There are approximately 40 courses at CIA that are designated as Engaged Practice (EP) courses, meaning that students in those courses, under the supervision of their faculty, collaborate with external partners on real-world projects.
-For spring 2019, the following eight EP open electives are good options for students from any major:
+There are over 40 courses that are designated as Engaged Practice (EP) courses, meaning that students in those courses, under the supervision of their faculty, collaborate with external partners on real-world projects.

 This course functions as a professional design studio, placing an emphasis on client-based projects and interdisciplinary teamwork.
 All companies/organizations who are participating in the course make a financial commitment to CIA and intern team members may be compensated.
 When compensation is available it may vary, but it is based on the project budget, time commitment and individual contributions.
 The faculty, who will oversee the process, deliverables and schedule for each project, will determine studio responsibilities.
 Prerequisites for Industrial Design majors: one year of industrial design training and permission of instructor.
 Prerequisite for non-majors: permission of instructor.
 3 credits.
 Instructor: Doug Paige, firstname.lastname@example.org.